ARMmbed/mbed-os-example-filesystem/README.md

-# Getting started with Fat Filesystem on mbed OS
+# Getting started with Fat filesystem on mbed OS

-This is a guide that reviews the steps required to get the FAT filesystem working on an mbed OS platform.
+This guide reviews the steps to get the FAT filesystem working on an mbed OS platform.

 Please install [mbed CLI](https://github.com/ARMmbed/mbed-cli#installing-mbed-cli).

-## Get the example application!
+## Import the example application

-From the command line, import the example:
+From the command-line, import the example:

 ```
 mbed import mbed-os-example-fat-filesystem